A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Methodology for learning the consumer valuation distribution

 We define $T_M =\tau - \sum_{i=0}^{M-1} T_i$ as the time after the last selling price change and until the auction closes.
 As discussed earlier, the number of consumers/bidders accessing a given (single) second price auction, denoted by $N$, remains unobserved in our setup.
 Based on our assumption regarding the arrival mechanism (Poisson process with constant rate of arrival $\lambda$) of bidders in the auction, we note that $N \sim \text{Poisson}(\lambda\tau)$.

-Note that there are three scenarios at the end of the auction: (a) the item is sold above the reserve price ($M > 0, O = 1$), (b) the item is sold at the reserve price ($M = 0, O = 1$), and (c) the item is not sold ($M = 0, O = 0$).
+Note that there are three scenarios at the end of the auction: (a) the item is sold above the starting price ($M > 0, O = 1$), (b) the item is sold at the starting price ($M = 0, O = 1$), and (c) the item is not sold ($M = 0, O = 0$).
 The following lemma provides a unified formula for the joint density of the observed data encompassing all these three scenarios. \begin{lemma} For the second price auction described above, the joint density of $M$, $O$, $\{X_i\}_{i=1}^{M}$, $\{T_i\}_{i=0}^{M-1}$ at values $m$, $o$, $\{x_i\}_{i=1}^{m}$, $\{t_i\}_{i=0}^{m-1}$ is given by

-where $C_1$ does not depend on $F$, $x_0$ represents the reserve price ($r$), $\lambda$ denotes the constant rate of arrival of the bidders throughout the course of the auction, and $f$ represents the density function corresponding to $F$. \end{lemma}
+where $C_1$ does not depend on $F$, $x_0$ represents the starting price ($r$), $\lambda$ denotes the constant rate of arrival of the bidders throughout the course of the auction, and $f$ represents the density function corresponding to $F$. \end{lemma}

-The proof of Lemma \ref{lemma:Result_Jt_density_XTM} is quite involved and is provided in Appendix~\ref{sec:proof_of_lemma2.1}.
+The proof of Lemma \ref{lemma:Result_Jt_density_XTM} is quite involved and is provided in the supplementary document.
 Next, we generalize our analysis to consider data from several independent, non-overlapping auctions of identical copies of a single (homogeneous) product.